HomeGuidesAPI Reference

 withDatafile(String)The JSON string representing the project.

-If an instance of ProjectConfigManager is not provided, this datafile is needed to initialize the ProjectConfig statically.
+If an instance of ProjectConfigManager is not provided.
+You must use this datafile to initialize the ProjectConfig statically.

 withDefaultDecideOptions(